fool1280/howdy-hack-2021/README.md

 Our project is called "Mello." which is a play on the emotion "mellow" and "melody", and we just thought that the period at the end looks cool.
 This project uses the openCV library in Python for the back-end data processing, React.js for the front-end, web-cam access, and API calls, and the Spotify API to browse a song.
 The basic functionality of this is using a facial expression recognition model to analyze a user's expression and playing an song that fits their mood.

 ## Running the Program
-To run the program, first pull the reposity using your favorite environment.
+To run the program, first pull the reposity using your favorite environment (strongly recommend a virtual one):
 ### Front End
     1. Open a terminal
     2. `cd frontend` to navigate to the front end folder